-Explore UNE's Marine Sciences 4+1 B.S./M.S.
+Explore UNE’s Marine Programs 4+1 B.S./M.S.
 Track on the Coast of Maine

-The UNE Marine Sciences 4+1 B.S./M.S. program allows you complete your undergraduate and master's degrees in the field of ocean sciences in a total of five years, saving you both time and money.
+The UNE Marine Programs 4+1 B.S./M.S. program allows you complete your undergraduate degree and Marine Sciences master’s degree in a total of five years, saving you time and money.
+This accelerated pathway is available to students earning their bachelor’s degree in Aquaculture, Aquarium Science, and Aquaponics; Marine Science; Sustainable Ecological Aquaculture; or Marine Entrepreneurship.

 As a qualified UNE undergraduate, this track enables you to obtain the M.S. degree with the same curriculum requirements as the traditional M.S. in Marine Sciences program through an expedited process that begins during your senior year of undergraduate work.